lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

          M' = HASH(Message)

-   2. Generate the n component signatures independently, according to their algorithm specifications.
+   2. Generate the 2 component signatures independently, according to their algorithm specifications.

          S1 := Sign( K1, A1, DER(OID) || M' )